-Rental income from operating leases is recognised on a straight-line basis over the term of the relevant lease.
+Rental income from operating leases is recognised on a straight-line basis over the term of the lease term and is included in "Other income" in the consolidated income statement.
 Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised on a straight-line basis over the lease term.